Docoppolis/Docoppolis-Web-Server/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- .NET 6 or later
+- .NET 8 SDK or later
 - A terminal or IDE such as Visual Studio / VS Code

 ### Running the Server